techindicium/dbt-gcp-billing-monitoring/README.md

 # GCP Billing Monitoring

-This package allows you to easily monitor and manage your BigQuery cloud service and usage costs to help improving the billing of your project.
+This package allows you to easily monitor and manage your BigQuery cloud service and usage costs to help improving the billing management of your project.

 # :running: Quickstart